sl-design-system/components/website/src/categories/components/breadcrumbs/breadcrumbs.md

 ---
 title: Breadcrumbs
-description: Breadcrumbs component description
+description: Breadcrumbs are a navigation element used to show a user's location in a digital product.
 componentType: action
-shortDescription: We are still working on the breadcrumbs component
+shortDescription: Breadcrumbs are a navigation element used to show a user's location in a digital product.
 layout: "components/components.njk"
 tags: component
 packageName: breadcrumbs